pritamchandra/Image-Compression-using-SVD/README.md

 # Image-Compression-using-SVD

-The repository contains an implementation of image compression using singular value decomposition.
+The repository contains an implementation of image compression using singular value decomposition by finding k-rank approximators for a given image matrix.
 Additionally, there is a pdf describing the code, showing its correctness, and explaining the theory behind the procedure.

 PDFs might be easier to view from drive.